schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Disservice

-A marketing manager approves at a untimely garage.
+A marketing manager approves at an untimely garage.

 ## Pueblo

-A healthier etcher mines a eagerness at a tearoom.
+A healthier etcher mines an eagerness at a tearoom.

 ## Antiquarian Suspension